raynoldtan/ThirdParty-v2212-DLB/BUILD.md

       set(VTK_BUILD_VERSION 0)

 ### ParaView
+- **ParaView-5.0.1** is the last version for which the OpenFOAM reader modules (eg, to visualize a `blockMeshDict`) work in their present form.

 - Building ParaView requires CMake, qmake and a `qt` development files.
   Use the `-cmake`, `-qmake` and `-qt-*` options for `makeParaView` as required.
   See additional notes below about [making Qt](#makeQt) if necessary.

-### ParaView
-- Both CMake and qmake are required when building ParaView.

 #### 5.2.0
-- Compiles without patching.
+- Compiles without patching, but the OpenFOAM reader modules (eg, to visualize a `blockMeshDict`) have not yet been migrated to this version.

 #### 4.4.0/5.0.0/5.0.1/5.1.2
-- If using `makeParaView`, the following patches will be automatically applied (see the `etc/patches` directory):
+- When using `makeParaView`, the following patches will be automatically applied (see the `etc/patches` directory):
   - Bugfix for STL reader - affects 4.4.0 only.
   - Broken installation (ui_pqExportStateWizard.h) - affects 4.4.0/5.0.0/5.0.1/5.1.x